bjmt/yamtk/README.md

  -m <str>   Filename of text file containing motifs.
 Acceptable formats: MEME,
             JASPAR, HOMER, HOCOMOCO (PCM).
 Must be 1-50 bases wide.
  -1 <str>   Instead of -m, scan a single consensus sequence.
 Ambiguity letters
             are allowed.
 Must be 1-50 bases wide.
-The -b, -t, -p and -n flags are unused.
+The -b, -t, -0, -p, and -n flags are unused.
- -s <str>   Filename of fasta-formatted file containing DNA/RNA sequences to
+ -s <str>   Filename of fast(a|q)-formatted file containing DNA/RNA sequences
-            scan.
+            to scan.
+Can be gzipped.
 Use '-' for stdin.
 Omitting -s will cause minimotif to print the parsed motifs instead of scanning.
             Alternatively, solely providing -s and not -m/-1 will cause minimotif to return sequence stats.
-Any spaces found are not read into the final scanned sequence.
 Non-standard characters (i.e. other than ACGTU) will be read but are treated as gaps during scanning.
  -o <str>   Filename to output results.
 By default output goes to stdout.
- -b <dbl>   Comma-separated background probabilities for A,C,G,T. By default
+ -b <dbl,   Comma-separated background probabilities for A,C,G,T|U. By default
-            the background probability values from the motif file (MEME only) are used, or a uniform background is assumed.
-Used in PWM generation.
+     dbl,   the background probability values from the motif file (MEME only) dbl,   are used, or a uniform background is assumed.
+Used in PWM dbl>   generation.
  -f         Only scan the forward strand.
  -t <dbl>   Threshold P-value.
 Default: 1e-05.
+ -0         Instead of using a threshold, simply report all hits with a score
+            of zero or greater.
+Useful for manual filtering.
  -p <int>   Pseudocount for PWM generation.
 Default: 1.
 Must be a positive
             integer.
  -n <int>   Number of motif sites used in PWM generation.
 Default: 1000.
  -d         Deduplicate motif/sequence names.
 Default: abort.
 Duplicates will
-            have the motif/sequence and line numbers appended.
+            have the motif/sequence numbers appended.
- -r         Trim motif (HOCOMOCO/JASPAR only) and sequence names to the first
+ -r         Don't trim motif (HOCOMOCO/JASPAR only) and sequence names to the
-            word.
+            first word.
- -l         Low memory mode.
-Only allows a single sequence in memory at a
+ -l         Deactivate low memory mode.
+Normally only a single sequence is
-            time.
-Reading sequences from stdin is disabled.
-This will have a slight impact on performance, which gets worse with increasing motif counts.
-Requires a single thread.
+            stored in memory at a time.
+Setting this flag allows the program to instead store the entire input into memory, which can help with performance in cases of slow disk access or gzipped files.
+Note that this flag is automatically set when reading sequences from stdin, and when multithreading is enabled.
  -j <int>   Number of threads minimotif can use to scan.
 Default: 1.
 Note that
             increasing this number will also increase memory usage slightly.
             The number of threads is limited by the number of motifs being scanned.
+ -g         Print a progress bar during scanning.
+This turns off some of the
+            messages printed by -w.
+Note that it's only useful if there is more than one input motif.
  -v         Verbose mode.
-Recommended when using for the first time with new
-            motifs/sequences, as warnings about potential issues will only be printed when -v/-w are set.
  -w         Very verbose mode.
-Only recommended for debugging purposes.
  -h         Print this help message.
 ```